The end-and the beginning-are upon us. Again.

-After Nitzavim, there are two just chapters left before the Five Books of Moses (and the life of Moses) end.
-And this Sunday night at sundown marks the beginning of Rosh Hashanah, the Jewish New Year of 5779, and the joyously chaotic, cluttered season of consecutive holidays called the Chagim.
+This Sunday at sundown marks the beginning of Rosh Hashanah, the Jewish New Year of 5780, and the season of joyously chaotic, food-coma-inducing consecutive holidays collectively called the Chagim.

-Because Nitzavim opens with a detailed physical image of the wandering Israelites poised to enter the Promised Land, but not before publicly accepting His words, rules and laws.
+Because Nitzavim opens with a detailed physical image of the wandering Israelites poised to enter the Promised Land, knowing that in return they must all accept His words, rules and laws.

 "You stand this day, all of you, before the Lord your G-d--your tribal heads, your elders, and your officials, all the men of Israel, your children, your wives, even the stranger within your camp, from woodchopper to water drawer--to enter into the covenant of the Lord your G-d..."

-Based on what Moses says next, Shabbat Mom's family (and everyone else's) was present--spiritually, if not physically--in that transformational Biblical moment.
+Based on what Moses says next, Shabbat Mom's wacky family is present--spiritually, if not physically--in that transformational Biblical moment.
+So are we all.

 "For thereby you shall have life and shall long endure upon the soil that the Lord swore to your ancestors Abraham, Isaac, and Jacob, to give to them."